ggaviles/hw4-prim-mst/README.md

 ### Coding

-* [TODO] Complete the `construct_mst` method found in `mst/graph.py`.
+* [X] Complete the `construct_mst` method found in `mst/graph.py`.
 All necessary modules have already been imported.
 You should not rely on any other dependencies (e.g. networkx).

 ### Development